hotdogontology/AP-CSA-Unit-2/README.md

 Your grade will be based on the correctness of your implementations as verified by the unit tests.
 Make sure all methods are completed and that all tests pass.

 ## Honor Code
 Remember to adhere to the Honor Agreement.
-Do not copy code from others, and ensure all work is your own.
+Do not copy code from others or AI, and ensure all work is your own.

 ## Contact
-If you have any questions or need assistance, feel free to contact me via email at [kevin@csplusplus.com](mailto:kevin@csplusplus.com)
+If you have any questions or need assistance, send me an email or come to office hours.

+## Acknowledgements
+This project has been adapted from the repo generously shared by [Kevin Hare](https://csplusplus.com/).